 The Polish-born Cranbrook student debuted a furniture line this year that demonstrated a sophisticated juxtaposition of textures and materials.

 What is American design to you, and what excites you about it?

 It’s a great honor to be named here alongside some highly talented and inspiring peers.
 I look forward to reading their thoughts on this question, because for me, it raises a lot of complex thoughts around what design is today, around audience and marketplace, and around what is fundamentally American.
 We, as American designers, are seeking not only to construct what design is today and what our responsibilities are, but what American means and whether it even exists in an ever-more homogenized tech-driven world economy.
 The transcending power of design, for me, always addressed our humanness and our experience as human beings.
 What keeps me excited is the human hand — the inclusion of specialized craftsmen and manufacturers in the fabrication process, and small-batch or one-off production.

 What are your plans and highlights for the upcoming year?

 The biggest highlight and focus this year will be on projects for my graduation show at Cranbrook Art Academy, which will end up going to New York Design Week next year.
-I’m also really excited about a few incredible collaborations in the works, one being with a Dutch architect, Nicolaas Wilkens, based out of Seattle, WA.
-I love collaborations — they’re a creative must, because of the conversations and ideas they fuel and inspire.
+I’m also really excited about a few incredible collaborations in the works.
+To me, collaborations are a creative must, because of the conversations and ideas they fuel and inspire.

 What inspires your work in general?